 - present original historical arguments using both primary and secondary sources.

 To be considered for admission to the M.A. in History, you must meet the following requirements:

 - Applicants must have an undergraduate (or combined undergraduate/graduate) GPA of 3.00 or higher, as well as a degree in history or related field.
 Applicants must hold a bachelor's degree from a regionally accredited institution of higher education.
 If you do not meet this admission standard, please see the "NOTES" below.

-- Applicants must also submit the following materials to the History Department - two letters of recommendation - two essays.
-Write a 500-word essay that discusses a work of history that has influenced the way you think about the past, and write a 250-word essay that describes your career aspirations and any opportunities for career preparation that you have had.
+- Applicants must submit the following additional materials to the History Department: two letters of recommendation and two essays.
+Write a 500-word essay that discusses a scholarly monograph written by a historian that has influenced the way you think about the past, and write a 250-word essay that describes your career aspirations and any opportunities for career preparation that you have had.

 - If you have an undergraduate degree in history but are denied admission because you have an undergraduate (or combined undergraduate/graduate) GPA between 2.70 and 2.99, or for any other reason, then you may be considered for conditional admission.
 In order to be recommended for full admission, conditionally admitted students must complete HIST 501 or HIST 502 with a B+ or better.